ecp-lang/ecp-interpreter/README.md

 We're designing the language to be more like a set of rules than a specific piece of software, although the software bundled in this repo is supported by us.
 It can be interpreted, compiled, based off C, based off python, based off java , and more, if you can write the software to execute it.

+**How it works**

+ECP code is analysed and then parsed into a python AST (Abstract Syntax Tree).
+This can then be executed by the python interpreter.
+This allows near seamless integration with python and almost identical speed and behaviour.

 # Usage
 ## Command Line arguments
 ```